• Skip to primary navigation

 Marinara Sauce vs Spaghetti Sauce

-• Spaghetti sauce (aka pasta sauce) is an American variant of Bolognese sauce; a meat based sauce.
+• Spaghetti sauce (pasta sauce) is an American variant of Bolognese sauce; a meat-based sauce.

-The freshest tomatoes in this homemade marinara sauce make all the difference!
-Use in season ripe tomatoes from the garden or farmers market if possible.
-Here’s what you’ll need to make this easy pasta sauce from scratch:
+The freshest tomatoes in this homemade walnut pasta sauce make all the difference!
+Use in-season ripe tomatoes from the garden or farmers market if possible.

 • Fresh Summer Tomatoes – mix it up!
-I like stupice, roma, early girl and/or a variety of heirloom.
-A few cherry tomatoes thrown in are nice too.
+I like stupice, roma, early girl, San Marzano style and/or a variety of heirloom.
+A few cherry tomatoes thrown in are nice too because they add a bit of sweetness.

 Fresh Tomatoes in Roasting Pan Roasted tomatoes on a sheet pan.
 Marinara ingredients in blender.
 Blended marinara sauce ingredients in a blender.

-This easy sauce is so versatile with regards to spice and how much herby flavor you like.
+This easy sauce is so versatile regarding spice and how much herby flavor you like.
 It’s an easy sauce to play with!
-In summary, here’s how to make it (see recipe card for details):

 • Next, toast the walnuts.

-• Last, process the tomatoes and all their juices, garlic, walnuts, herbs, olive oil, red pepper flakes and salt and pepper in a blender, food processor or with an immersion blender until desired consistency.
+• Last, process all the ingredients in a blender, food processor or with an immersion blender until desired consistency.

-For a spicy marinara sauce, more red pepper flakes can be added!
+For a spicy marinara walnut sauce, more red pepper flakes can be added!

 This vegetarian marinara sauce can be enjoyed right away warmed on medium heat and served simply with your favorite pasta.
 However, if longer storage is desired, it’ll store in the refrigerator for up to three days and freezer for up to a year.